-SOMEWHERE ON A SLOW CURVE_1st installment: ”hello Jay” #28, #29 #36, #37, #57, #60, and#64 is the 1st installment of part of a new composition that will see installments throughout the next two years.
-SOMEWHERE ON A SLOW CURVE is a multi-movement performance that takes its inspiration from the work of artist Jay DeFeo.
-Megan Schubert and Parkins will perform seven sections out of sixty-four from Part I, which focuses on DeFeo’s painting, The Rose.
-The painting emphasized a fixation with a heavily worked surface, through thinness and thickness, gouged and re-gouged, for eight years of DeFeo’s life.
-DeFeo’s patience and persistence resulted in a massive 2,000-pound painting, called The Rose.
-The Rose offers texture, timbre, scale, instability, longevity, and devotion, with the desire to see and be seen, as topics.
+DeFeo_Episode 1, Somewhere on a Slow Curve is the first iteration of a new project that will see episodes unfurl over the next two years.
+Parkins will be joined by vocalist Megan Schubert to perform sixty-four miniatures which take inspiration from Jay DeFeo’s masterwork The Rose.
+The painting emphasizes a profound relationship with a heavily worked surface, through thinness and thickness, gouged and re-gouged, layering, scraping, doing/re-doing, for eight years of DeFeo’s life.
+Nothing arbitrary, whatsoever about these millions of changes.
+DeFeo’s persistence and willingness to inhabit this slow process resulted in a massive 2,000-pound painting with magnetic pull, called The Rose.
+The Rose offers texture, timbre, scale, instability, longevity, and devotion, with the desire to see and be seen.

 LACE_MOVMENT IV with Green Dome